strategineer/speedrun-tools-peb/README.md

 This is a mod/plugin for the obscure masterpiece that is [Pig Eat Ball](https://store.steampowered.com/app/339090/Pig_Eat_Ball/).

-Trying to do a speedrun of the vanilla game would be really annoying given that it lacks an in-game timer and it has a bunch of unskippable/useless menus.

-Nobody's done a speedrun of Pig Eat Ball due to its hidden gemness and the many anti-speedrun features it has, so I built this plugin to make speedrunning it feasible and plan on being the first to try!
+Nobody's done a speedrun of Pig Eat Ball due to its hidden gemness, so I built this plugin to make speedrunning it feasible and plan on being the first to try!

 If through some miracle you're reading this and you decide to speedrun this game, here's how you can use this plugin too.